arkq/bluez-alsa/doc/bluealsactl.1.rst

     Selecting the HFP codec when using oFono is not supported.

 volume *PCM_PATH* [*VOLUME* [*VOLUME*]...]
-    Get or set the volume value of the given PCM.
+    Get or set the volume loudness value(s) of the given PCM.

     If *VOLUME* is given, set the loudness component of the volume property of the given PCM.

     If only one value *VOLUME* is given it is applied to all channels.

-    For stereo (2-channel) PCMs the first value *VOLUME* is applied to channel 1 (Left), and the second value *VOLUME* is applied to channel 2 (Right).
+    For multi-channel PCMs, if multiple *VOLUME* values are given, then each given value is applied to the corresponding channel of the ChannelMap (see the **info** command).
+If the number of values given is less than the number of channels, then the remaining channels are set to the first given value.

     Valid A2DP values for *VOLUME* are 0-127, valid HFP/HSP values are 0-15.

+    Note that A2DP does not support independent channel volumes, so such a setting is better suited to use with soft-volume enabled.
+See ``bluealsad(8)`` for more details.

 mute *PCM_PATH* [*STATE* [*STATE*]...]
     Get or set the mute switch of the given PCM.

     If *STATE* argument(s) are given, set mute component of the volume property of the given PCM.
-The second *STATE* argument is used for stereo PCMs as described for the **volume** command.
+Multiple *STATE* arguments are used for multi-channel PCMs as described for the **volume** command.

     The *STATE* value can be one of **on**, **yes**, **true**, **y** or **1** for mute on, or **off**, **no**, **false**, **n** or **0** for mute off.